 Wolf

-The return of the wolf to intensively used cultural landscapes represents a major challenge for species conservation.
-Wolves cope extremely well with the living conditions in cultivated landscapes, which brings with it considerable potential for conflict.
+The return of the wolf to intensively used cultivated landscapes represents a major challenge for species conservation.
+Wolves get on extremely well with the living conditions in cultivated landscapes, which brings with it considerable potential for conflict.
 Unprotected livestock herds are repeatedly affected by damage caused by wolves.
 For some people, the presence of wolves causes discomfort or even a feeling of fear.
-Sophisticated conflict solutions and measures to minimize conflicts are therefore the most important conservation efforts for wolves.
+Sophisticated conflict solutions and measures to minimize conflicts are therefore the most important protection efforts for wolves.

 In accordance with Art.
-28d of the Nature and Landscape Protection Act, the Office of Environment develops management concepts for specifically protected animal species with the involvement of the stakeholders.
+28d of the Nature and Landscape Conservation Act, the Office for the Environment develops management concepts for specifically protected animal species with the involvement of the stakeholders.
 On July 9, 2019, the government approved the Wolf Liechtenstein concept.

 The concept is to be understood as an instrument that serves to prevent and minimize conflicts and thus plays a key role in enabling humans and wolves to live together in an orderly and low-conflict manner.